LeonKolyang/paigeant/README.md

 - 🐞 Report bugs and request features via GitHub Issues.
 - 🔧 Submit PRs with new transports, registry improvements, or examples.
-- 📖 Check the design docs for deeper architectural insights.
+- 📖 Check the design docs under `misc/design` for deeper architectural insights.

 ## License